ArupAus/authenticate/README.md

   //Once a token is detected, the auth object will contain information such as the token. var auth = new AuthProvider(authInfo)

-  //NOTE: the AuthProvider object obtains its auth information via an asynchronous purpose.
+  //NOTE: the AuthProvider object obtains its auth information via an asynchronous process.
   //This means that attempting to use the auth object immediately on page load is
   //likely to result in it being empty.
+As such there is an event 'token_set' that is emitted
+  //once 'auth.token' has been set.
+You can use it like so: auth.event.on('token_set', cb)

+  function cb() {
+      someFuncThatRequiresToken(auth.token)
+  }

-You should wrap uses of the auth object properties
+  //Alternatively, you should wrap uses of the auth object properties
   //in functions that can be used once the data has been loaded.

 </script>
 ```